Last updated : October 7, 2024

-Employees who use drugs are a detriment to the company.
-Drug use increases their risk of being involved in an accident—which could put other employees in harm’s way too.
-Productivity levels go down, which is partly attributed to the fact that drug users are absent more often.
+Employee drug testing is important because if someone is using drugs it’s a detriment to the company.
+The main reason is that drug use increases their risk of being involved in an accident—which could put other employees or customers in harm’s way too.
+Moreover, low productivity levels are partly attributed to the fact that drug users are absent more often.

 Employers of the general workforce can test employees for any drugs they choose as long as the list is documented in the company drug testing protocol.
 Employees must also know which drugs they will be tested for before submitting a specimen.
-Other employers are mandated to test for specific drugs.
-For instance, the Department of Transportation (DOT) requires employees of the safety-sensitive workforce to submit a urine specimen.
+Federally regulated employers are mandated to test for specific drugs.
+For instance, the Department of Transportation (DOT) requires employees of the safety-sensitive workforce to submit a urine specimen under certain conditions.

 The DOT drug test consists of a 5 panel test with an added panel to identify semi-synthetic opioids.
-The drugs identified on the DOT drug test are amphetamines, cocaine, marijuana, opiates, oxycodone, oxymorphone, hydrocodone, hydromorphone, and PCP.
+The drug types specifically identified on the DOT drug test are amphetamines, cocaine, marijuana, opiates, oxycodone, oxymorphone, hydrocodone, hydromorphone, and PCP.

-Many employers of the general workforce choose to follow the DOT’s example when setting up their drug testing policies because they’re considered to be the drugs found most often in the workplace.
-Others choose to create their company test using drugs that are commonly abused in their surrounding environment.
+Many employers of the general workforce follow the DOT’s example when setting up their drug testing policies.
+These drugs are considered to be the ones abused most often in the workplace.
+Other employers choose to create their company test specifically to identify commonly abused drugs within their communities.

-Notably, the DOT recently approved the use of the oral fluid test, otherwise known as the mouth swab test.
-Some employers are anticipating making the switch, but the process is on hold until there are two SAMHSA-approved laboratories in place to determine the results.
+Notably, the DOT recently approved using the oral fluid test, otherwise known as the mouth swab test.
+Some employers anticipate switching, but the process is on hold until the Substance Abuse and Mental Health Services Administration (SAMHSA) approves two laboratories to determine the results.
 Currently, that number stands at zero, but we hear approval isn’t far away.

 We’ll keep you posted!

-There’s no limit to the number of drugs that can be applied to a drug test.
+There’s no limit to the number of drug panels that can be applied to a drug test.

 Manufacturers create “standard” test panels that look for 5, 9, 10, and 12 different drugs.
-It’s important to note, though, that manufacturers aren’t required to use uniform panels so make sure you know the drugs that are included on the test you choose.
-You have the option of removing any of the panels and replacing them with something else.
+It’s important to note here that manufacturers aren’t required to use uniform panels.
+Make sure you know the drugs included on the test you choose.
+You can remove any of the panels and replace them with something else.

 Some of the drugs detected by drug testing are: